Cornish Christmas Giving Catalogue

 At Christmas, most food banks also provide presents for the children of families suffering from food poverty.

-Due to the continued cost of living crisis, demand for food parcels doubled in the past six months, with fears that demand will continue to increase.
+Over the last six years demand for emergency food parcels across the South West have gone up by 108%.
 Donations, in all of our towns and villages, are essential to help those most in need of help.

 To make a donation to a food bank, please enter its location on the Order Form, along with the amount you wish to donate.